• Skip to primary navigation

 DSC0780 2 e1644441498766 - Kimchijeon (Kimchi Pancake)

 Kimchijeon, or kimchi jeon (김치전), is a type of Korean savory pancake that’s made with kimchi.
 It’s also called kimchi buchimgae (김치부침개).
-Enjoy these deliciously crispy kimchi pancakes as a snack, appetizer, or a light meal!
+Enjoy these deliciously crispy kimchi pancake as a snack, appetizer, or a light meal!

 If you have nicely fermented kimchi and some flour, you can make this popular snack in no time.
 The flavor-packed sour kimchi does a wonder when it’s fried in a simple batter.
 Everything else is nice to have, but not absolutely necessary.